themanyone/firstpage/README.md

 description : Nerd stuff...
 url : https://thenerdshow.com
 ```
 The above shortcut instruct FirstPage to put a link to The Nerd Show in the menu.
+The order of the elements is not critical.
 Try it!
-There are no other restrictions on what can go in a shortcut.
-This README is actually a cache shortcut that FirstPage uses to display a more up-to-date copy of itself in the menu under "docs".
+There are no real restrictions on what can go in a shortcut.
+This README is actually a cache shortcut that FirstPage uses to cache a more up-to-date copy of itself in the menu under "docs".

 ## Use GitHub as a Blogging Platform